Anders Kaagh

-Anders Kaagh (born 18 July 1986) is a retired Danish football player.
-He has previous represented Aarhus GF, Viborg FF, FC Djursland, Stenløse BK, Herlev IF and HB Køge.
+Anders Kaagh (born 18 July 1986) is a Danish retired footballer.
+He has previous represented Aarhus GF, Viborg FF, FC Djursland, Stenløse, Herlev IF and HB Køge.

 Kaagh was loaned out to the Norwegian club Mandalskameratene in the first half of the 2007 season and scored one goal in 13 matches for the club in the Norwegian First Division.

 He signed a contract with HB Køge on 10 July 2012.

 On June 28 Vejle Boldklub announced that they had signed a contract with Anders Kaagh, joining the club on Monday, June 30, 2014.

 He is the twin brother of Kristian Kaagh, who is also a football player.